 Figure 1: Efficiency of our EVEREST against VideoMAE on K400 dataset. (a) GFLOPs for pre-training and fine-tuning.
 The bubble size is proportional to the GFLOPs of the model. (b) Memory consumption using one node equipped with $8 \times A100$ (80GB).
 VideoMAE with ViT-B and -L fails to deploy the model due to out-of-memory if the batch sizes are 512 or larger.
-For a ViT-L backbone with a batch size of 256, our method achieves about $4 \times$ less memory consumption than VideoMAE.
-Please see Tables 1 and 3 for detailed results.
+For a ViT-L backbone with a batch size of 256, our method achieves about 4×1000 less memory consumption than VideoMAE.
+Please see Tabs.
+1 and 3 for detailed results.

-To overcome such limited feasibility of video representation learning, we propose an Efficient Masked Video AutoEncoder which removes REdundant Spatiotemporal Tokens (EVEREST), that is a highly efficient training algorithm with token selection for alleviating the extremely high resource requirements for VRL.
-Unlike prior methods (Tong et al., 2022; Feichtenhofer et al., 2022; Wang et al., 2023a) reconstructing all patches, we aim to select a subset of informative visual tokens to learn based on the distance disparity across temporally adjacent tokens in the embedding space.
+ods (Tong et al., 2022; Feichtenhofer et al., 2022; Wang et al., 2023a) reconstructing all patches, we aim to select a subset of informative visual tokens to learn based on the distance disparity across temporally adjacent tokens in the embedding space.
 Our redundancy-robust token selection approach successfully detects meaningful changes in the state/object of incoming videos in an online manner, discarding less meaningful tokens containing redundant information or meaningless backgrounds, without resorting to dense motion features from the incoming video, such as HOG or optical flows (Sun et al., 2023; Wang et al., 2023c).

-This allows us to significantly reduce computational cost and memory usage while maintaining the quality of a representation model by back-propagating to only a few selected tokens that retain rich spatiotemporal information with minimal redundancy.
-As shown in Figues 1, our EVEREST saves computation costs by $26 \sim 45\%$ in pre-training and $44 \sim 48\%$ in fine-tuning across varying ViT scales while achieving competitive performance against strong VideoMAE baselines.
+This allows us to significantly reduce computational cost and memory usage while maintaining the quality of a representation model by backpropagating to only a few selected tokens that retain rich spatiotemporal information with minimal redundancy.
+As shown in Fig. 1, our EVEREST saves computation costs by $26 \sim 45\%$ in pre-training and $44 \sim 48\%$ in fine-tuning across varying ViT scales while achieving competitive performance against strong VideoMAE baselines.
 We also achieve an impressive amount of memory reduction with all ViT backbones, which becomes more effective with larger models.
-For example, on a ViT-Large with a batch size of 256, our method achieves about $4 \times$ smaller memory consumption than VideoMAE and enables single-node training with larger batch sizes using a large backbone, whereas existing VRL methods require immense memory occupancy and fail to train in the same setup as they go out-of-memory.
+For example, on a ViT-Large with a batch size of 256, our method achieves about $4\times$ smaller memory consumption than VideoMAE and enables single-node training with larger batch sizes using a large backbone, whereas existing VRL methods require immense memory occupancy and fail to train in the same setup as they go out-of-memory.